milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/dmca-copyright-policy.md

 A statement that the notifier has a good faith belief that the material is not authorized by the copyright owner, its agent, or the law; include this statement in the body of the notice: I hereby state that I have a good faith belief that the disputed use of the copyrighted material or reference or link to such material is not authorized by the copyright owner, its agent, or the law (e.g., as a fair use).
 A statement made under penalty of perjury that the information provided is accurate and the notifying party is authorized to make the complaint on behalf of the copyright owner; include this statement in the body of the notice: I hereby state that the information in this notice is accurate and, under penalty of perjury, that I am the owner, or authorized to act on behalf of the owner, of the copyright or of an exclusive right under the copyright that is allegedly infringed.

-Please contact the Designated Agent at dmca@digitalocean.com or at:
+Please contact us at https://www.digitalocean.com/company/contact/abuse#dmca

-DigitalOcean, LLC  Attn: Legal 101 Avenue of the Americas, 10th Floor  New York, NY 10013

 Consequences of Sending A DMCA Notice